-Ross County v Rangers
+Roofe makes impact as Rangers overcome Ross County

 Post update

-Attempt blocked.
-Sam Lammers (Rangers) left footed shot from the centre of the box is blocked.
-Assisted by Cyriel Dessers.
+Attempt missed.
+Rabbi Matondo (Rangers) right footed shot from the left side of the box misses to the right.
+Assisted by John Lundstram.

 Ross County